Elizzybot/Zenon_Crash/README.md

 ## Contributions

-Contributions to Zenon_Crash are welcome!
+Contributions to no-name md are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. <br>

    thanks to these people ;

-   **Xeon** who made the base bot <br>
+   **no-name tech** who made the base bot <br>

 ## License

-The WhatsApp Bot Zenon_Crash is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot no-name md is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the WhatsApp Bot Toxxic Md to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the WhatsApp Bot no-name md to enhance your conversations and make your WhatsApp experience more interesting!

 ## Developers: